First-Year Students

 • Overall GPA of 3.0 or greater

-• Overall GPA of 3.0 or greater in High School science courses (Biology plus either Chemistry or Physics are required.
-Chemistry is preferred over Physics)
+• Overall GPA of 3.0 or greater in High School science courses (Biology and Chemistry required)

 • Demonstration of math proficiency: courses in Algebra I, II, and Geometry